eid3t1c/Hash_Functions_in_Rust/README.md

 ## Overview

 Welcome to my Rust Hash Functions Practice project!
-As a beginner in the Rust programming language, I'm using this repository as a hands-on playground to hone my skills.
+As a beginner in the Rust programming language, I'm using this repository to imrpove my skills.
 The primary focus is on practicing Rust syntax, ownership system, and overall programming concepts by implementing various hash functions.
+The ultimate aim is to apply these skills in the field of cryptography, leveraging Rust's strengths for secure and efficient cryptographic implementations.

 ## Project Goals

 - **Learning Rust:** This project is part of my journey to become proficient in Rust.
 Each hash function implementation is a practical exercise aimed at understanding Rust's unique features and principles.

-- **Coding Exploration:** As I delve into Rust, I am using hash functions as a medium to explore different aspects of the language.
-This includes structuring code, handling errors, and leveraging Rust's strong type system.
+- **Coding Exploration:** As I delve into Rust, I'm using hash functions as a medium to explore different aspects of the language.
+This includes shadowing variables, working with the borrow checker, and other basic features that are essential to Rust's paradigm, all within the context of cryptography.

 ## Implemented Hash Functions